Moving to the U.S.

 Items prohibited from entry into the United States can include the following:

 - Seditious and treasonable materials

-- Hazardous articles (such as fireworks, dangerous toys, and toxic or poisonous substances)
+- Hazardous articles (fireworks, dangerous toys, and toxic or poisonous substances)

 People attempting to import any prohibited items into the U.S. will be subject to a personal penalty, and the items will be seized.